Men’s and women’s berets are available in a variety of styles. A beret is a soft hat worn tilted on the head and shaped like a bowl.

 The chunky knit beret is a wool knit beret with a slouchy fit that falls halfway down the wearer’s head.

-5. Children’s Berets
+5. Children’s Beret

 From the 1920s until the 1950s, children wore light-colored berets with formal clothes, usually made of felt or thick cotton twill.

-The sailor style was trendy for boys, and they would complete the outfit with a white hat.
+The sailor-style was trendy for boys, and they would complete the outfit with a white hat.
 The girls wore berets with formal and elegant outfits.

 6. Military Style or Classic